rwilliamspbg-ops/Sovereign-Map-V2/README.md

 ## 🌐 Vision

 In an era of centralized surveillance, SovereignMap returns spatial intelligence to the edge.
-By utilizing decentralized mesh networking and Google Gemini's advanced reasoning, we've created a system where mapping is not just a utility, but a sovereign asset controlled by its operators.
+By utilizing decentralized mesh networking and ( using Google Gemini's advanced reasoning) until Node Developement, we've created a system where mapping is not just a utility, but a sovereign asset controlled by its operators.

 ## 🚀 Key Features